perseids-project/bodin/README.md

      * e.g. all alignment annotations targeting source A with bodies which are aligned passages from source B should be in a single file
      * all commentary annotations for Source A shoudl be in a separate file
      * all external URL annotations for Source A shoudl be in a separate file
+ * Example files loaded by this demo can be found in https://github.com/perseids-project/bodin/tree/master/examples/bodin/tempXml

 # Use
 Add the required Javascript and CSS files.